eea/clms-api-docs/source/download.md

 ## Wait for the download to be ready

 As said, the download tool will inform the user by email when the download is ready.
-But the user can always request the status of all his requests using the `@datarequest_search` endpoint as follows:
+Tthe user can always request the status of all his requests using the `@datarequest_search` endpoint as follows:

 Request all in progress downloads: